Rodolfo Dirzo: Expanding to Africa and beyond

 In more recent years, Dirzo has carried his research on to other parts of the world, researching how defaunation is impacting these regions, as well.
-In the African savanna, Dirzo studied how defaunation leads to an increase in the population of rodents due to loss of medium and large vertebrates that either directly prey on rodents or consume rodent habitat (i.e. grass).
+In the African savanna, Dirzo's student Hillary Young studied how defaunation leads to an increase in the population of rodents due to loss of medium and large vertebrates that either directly prey on rodents or consume rodent habitat (i.e. grass).
 Since rodents are known disease reservoirs, one major consequence of this is an increase in disease transmission, especially since defaunation usually occurs in highly populated areas (however, he also finds that effects of defaunation can vary based on secondary land use employed).
 Currently, Dirzo is “conducting a review analysis to assess the consistency of differential defaunation across the globe”.
 Additionally, he is working with Mexico's national commission for biodiversity (CONABIO) on a countrywide evaluation of biodiversity across Mexican ecosystems, while also looking at how defaunation may be increasing animal-to-human disease transmission (AKA zoonosis) in Mexico.